“¡Presente! Nonviolent Politics and the Resurrection of the Dead”

 Review of Cathleen Kaveny, Prophecy without Contempt: Religious Discourse in the Public Square, Journal of the Society of Christian Ethics 37, no. 2 (Fall/Winter 2017).

 “Mourning the Dead, Following the Living: Exemplary dead and charismatic leadership” (revised and under review for a special issue of the Journal of Religious Ethics)

-“Reconsidering Norms and Techniques in Nonviolent Struggle” (under review with the European Journal of Political Theory)
+“Reconsidering Norms and Techniques in Nonviolent Struggle”

 “The Messianism of Ignacio Ellacuría”